eg0nSpengler/Client/CONTRIBUTING.md

 #### Tools and Setup

-The game is developed in **Unity 2018.2.5**.
-New upgrade is expected to happen when the next LTS version comes out.
-Regardless of if you make code or art, installing will be helpful for getting your contribution in.
+The game is developed in **Unity 2018.2**.
+Regardless of if you make code or art, installing Unity will be helpful for getting your contribution in.
+Upgrading to the next patch version of Unity is perfectly acceptable, but avoid downgrading.
+The plan is to upgrade to the **2018.4 LTS** version when it comes out and stay on that version until a new feature warrants an upgrade, or support stops.

 For coding, you can use whatever you want, but [Visual Studio](https://visualstudio.microsoft.com/) is probably the most popular choice.
 It's free and integrates well with Unity.
-If you're a student, we recommend getting a copy of [ReSharper](https://www.jetbrains.com/resharper/?gclid=CjwKCAjwq57cBRBYEiwAdpx0vQ8IFQoIbF0cUP89TCZbITKIMsDYGVqQIJXBMfXodtZzL35s5g0BiBoC2qAQAvD_BwE&gclsrc=aw.ds.ds&dclid=CNuQ2IKdlN0CFY3QdwoducANHg), which adds a lot of code hints and shortcuts that will greatly improve your code quality.
+If you're a student, we recommend getting a copy of [ReSharper](https://www.jetbrains.com/resharper/?gclid=CjwKCAjwq57cBRBYEiwAdpx0vQ8IFQoIbF0cUP89TCZbITKIMsDYGVqQIJXBMfXodtZzL35s5g0BiBoC2qAQAvD_BwE&gclsrc=aw.ds.ds&dclid=CNuQ2IKdlN0CFY3QdwoducANHg), which adds a lot of code hints and shortcuts that will significantly improve your code quality.

-The art styleguide recommends using **Blender** for 3D models, but as long as the look and performance matches the existing assets, any 3D modelling tool is allowed.
+The art style guide recommends using **Blender** for 3D models, but as long as the look and performance match the existing assets, any 3D modeling tool is allowed.

 To get a hold of the project, you need **git client**.
 Git is the software that manages the source.
-GitHub is the website that we use host it.
+GitHub is the website that we use to host it.
 Some of the popular options are:
  * [GitHub Desktop](https://desktop.github.com/)
  * [Sourcetree](https://www.sourcetreeapp.com/)
  * [Smart Git](https://www.syntevo.com/smartgit/)
  * [Git Kraken](https://www.gitkraken.com/)
  * [Git CLI](https://git-scm.com/), if you know what you're doing

-Regardless of what client you use, we recommend installing the latest version of git seperately, to make sure you have all the latest features, specifically LFS.
+Regardless of what client you use, we recommend installing the latest version of git separately, to make sure you have all the latest features, specifically LFS.

+For many binary and large files, the repository uses **Git LFS**, which is a separate module that slightly more efficiently stores binary files, such that they don't clog our pipes and make git slow.
+LFS is installed with the latest version of git by default, so if you experience issues with it, try downloading the latest version of git first.

 Once you have your tools in order, you should fork this repository on GitHub, using the Fork button on this page.
 This naturally requires a GitHub account.
 You will commit your changes to that repository and make a [pull request](#pull-requests) to merge it into our repository.